-The educator preparation program requires all teacher candidates enrolled in a course requiring clinical field experiences in a school or community setting pass a criminal background check (CBC) prior to beginning the placements.
+The educator preparation program requires all teacher candidates pass a criminal background check (CBC) prior to beginning their first clinical field experience in a school or community setting.

-Teacher candidates will not be given their placement assignments before the program receives the "passed" background check.
+Teacher candidates will not be given their placement assignments without a valid criminal background check.
 Teacher candidates are responsible for all fees related to the CBC.
-Criminal background checks are valid for two years and must remain current through the entire duration of Residency.
-Teacher candidates are required to submit a Self-Reporting Statement each semester they are enrolled in a clinical field experience course during the period that the CBC is valid.
+Criminal background checks are valid for two years and must remain current through the entire duration of each clinical placement and Residency.
+Teacher candidates are required to submit a Self-Reporting Statement each semester when they are participating in a clinical field experience.
+If any changes to the candidate's criminal background status occur during a semester, the candidate must inform the Clinical Coordinator immediately.

 Teacher candidates completing the Criminal Background Check and/or Self-Reporting Statement must answer all questions truthfully and honestly.
-Falsification, omission, or misrepresentation on either of the forms may constitute grounds for denying admission to the program, program progression (dismissal), or admission to Residency.
+Falsification, omission, or misrepresentation on either of the forms may result in denial of admission to the program and/or Residency, dismissal from the program, or other disciplinary actions.

 A "passed" background check is: